When You Dish Upon a Star: Production

 During the opening sequence, Bart originally wrote "butt.com" on the chalkboard, however, it was modified to butt.butt, due to butt.com being a real website.
 The storyline of famous celebrities moving to Springfield was pitched by Mike Scully; Scully originally pitched Bruce Springsteen as the celebrity to move to town, however, Springsteen turned down the opportunity to appear.
 Richard Appel then offered the guest appearance opportunity to Bruce Willis and Demi Moore, but they too turned down the offer.
 Appel then offered Alec Baldwin and Kim Basinger the opportunity to provide their voices, and they agreed to guest star in the episode.
 The episode was originally intended to be directed by Mike B. Anderson, but it was held over from season 9 and Pete Michels directed it.

 In December 2008, in an interview, Ron Howard commented that guest voicing himself "was an honour.
 Probably, from my kids' perspective, my coolest turn."
 Howard once again guest starred on The Simpsons as himself in the season eleven episode "Hello Gutter, Hello Fadder" (1999).
 Howard was set to appear in "Children of a Lesser Clod" (2001), but dropped out for unknown reasons.

 The author of the 2003 book Ron Howard: From Mayberry to the Moon… and Beyond, Beverly Gray, noted that by playing himself in these episodes, "Howard showed once again that he could laugh at his own public persona.
 His appearances on The Simpsons also suggest how much he remains an American icon, long after the end of his acting career.
 It's rare indeed for a director or producer to be as instantly recognizable as most Hollywood stars."

 One gag near the end of the episode had a sign with the 20th Century Fox logo on it with the line "A Division of Walt Disney Co" under it.
-On December 14, 2017, Disney announced its intention to purchase 20th Century Fox's parent company, 21st Century Fox.
-It also includes movie franchises from 20th Century Fox that Disney purchased such as X-Men, Deadpool, and Fantastic Four, which was completed on March 20, 2019.
+Predictably, on December 14, 2017, Disney announced its intention to purchase 20th Century Fox's parent company, 21st Century Fox.
+It also included several franchises from 20th Century Fox (now 20th Century Studios) that Disney purchased such as The Simpsons, alongside X-Men, Deadpool, and Fantastic Four; the acquisition was completed on March 20, 2019.